farirpgs/fari-games/_games/charge-rpg.md

 First off, they aren't alone.

-When you `Ask for Help`, a willing player can consume `-1 charge` of momentum, in exchange for you to get `+1d6` added to your dice pool.
+When you `Ask for Help`, a willing player can consume `-1 momentum` of momentum, in exchange for you to get `+1d6` added to your dice pool.
 In doing so, the helper exposes themselves to the same danger as your character for helping you.

 You can also even the odds by using **only one** of the following methods.

 #### Push Yourself

-When you `Push Yourself`, you consume `-2 charge` of momentum **per push** to gain one of the following bonus.
+When you `Push Yourself`, you consume `-2 momentum` of momentum **per push** to gain one of the following bonus.

 - Gain `+1d6` added to your dice pool.
 - Gain `+ 1 effect rating` for your roll.